ferencdv/country-simulations/README.md

 The program uses a list of draft articles titles as a way of starting the conversation.
 These articles are based on GPT Custom Assistant implemntation of "Arbiter Agent" on Open AI's ChatGPT webpage.

-agreed_structure = {
-    1: {"title": "Article 1 - Definitions and Scope", "content": "Defines nonstrategic nuclear weapons (NSNWs) and establishes the treaty's scope, including obligations to reduce and aim towards eliminating NSNWs, whether based within or outside national territory."},
+Article 1 - Definitions and Scope

+Defines nonstrategic nuclear weapons (NSNWs) and establishes the treaty's scope, including obligations to reduce and aim towards eliminating NSNWs, whether based within or outside national territory.
-    2: {"title": "Article 2 - Obligations for Removal, Destruction, and Verification", "content": "Details the parties' obligations for the removal, destruction, and verified elimination of NSNWs, outlining specific procedures and establishing a verification regime."},
+Article 2 - Obligations for Removal, Destruction, and Verification

+Details the parties' obligations for the removal, destruction, and verified elimination of NSNWs, outlining specific procedures and establishing a verification regime.
-    3: {"title": "Article 3 - Verification and Compliance Mechanisms", "content": "Establishes a comprehensive verification regime, detailing the use of national technical means for verification and ensuring compliance with the treaty's obligations."},
+Article 3 - Verification and Compliance Mechanisms

+Establishes a comprehensive verification regime, detailing the use of national technical means for verification and ensuring compliance with the treaty's obligations.
-    4: {"title": "Article 4 - Special Verification Commission (SVC)", "content": "Describes the functions, activities, and establishment of the SVC, which will oversee the treaty's implementation and promote its objectives."},
+Article 4 - Special Verification Commission (SVC)

+Describes the functions, activities, and establishment of the SVC, which will oversee the treaty's implementation and promote its objectives.
-    5: {"title": "Article 5 - Security and Confidentiality Measures", "content": "Addresses the use of encryption for securing communications related to the treaty's implementation and verification."},
+Article 5 - Security and Confidentiality Measures

+Addresses the use of encryption for securing communications related to the treaty's implementation and verification.
-    6: {"title": "Article 6 - Amendments, Ratification, and Entry into Force", "content": "Outlines the process for making amendments to the treaty, describes the ratification process, and outlines the procedures for the treaty's entry into force."},
+Article 6 - Amendments, Ratification, and Entry into Force

+Outlines the process for making amendments to the treaty, describes the ratification process, and outlines the procedures for the treaty's entry into force.
-    7: {"title": "Article 7 - Withdrawal and Extraordinary Circumstances", "content": "Provides the right for parties to withdraw from the treaty under extraordinary circumstances, ensuring that the treaty remains adaptable to changing security environments."},
+Article 7 - Withdrawal and Extraordinary Circumstances

+Provides the right for parties to withdraw from the treaty under extraordinary circumstances, ensuring that the treaty remains adaptable to changing security environments.
-    8: {"title": "Article 8 - To Be Decided", "content": "To Be Decided"},
+Article 8 - To Be Decided

-    9: {"title": "Article 9 - To Be Decided", "content": "To be Decided"},
+Article 9 - To Be Decided

-    10: {"title": "Article 10 - To Be Decided", "content": "To Be Decided"},
+Article 10 - To Be Decided

-    11: {"title": "Annex 1", "content": "To Be Decided"},
-    12: {"title": "Annex 2", "content": "To Be Decided"}
-}
+Annex 1 - To Be Decided

+Annex 2 - To Be Decided